jarsen/jarsen.github.io/_posts/2015-06-14-result-vs-throws.md

 Currently there are no functions available in the `XCTAssert` family for asserting whether or not a function or closure throw an error.

+Please join me in filing a [radar](http://bugreport.apple.com).

-Here's how you might write one:
+Here's how you might write one in the meantime:

 {% highlight swift %}
 func XCTAssertThrows<A>(file: String = __FILE__, line: Int = __LINE__, test: () throws -> A) {